JoinMarket-Org/joinmarket-clientserver/docs/onion-message-channels.md

 The hostname for your onion service will not change and will be stored permanently in that directory.

+There are two ways to configure a persistent hidden service:

-The point to understand is: Joinmarket's `jmbase.JMHiddenService` will, if configured with a non-empty `hidden_service_dir` field, actually start an *independent* instance of Tor specifically for serving this, under the current user.
-(our Tor interface library `txtorcon` needs read access to the Tor HS dir, so it's troublesome to do this another way).
+1. **txtorcon-managed** (default when `hidden_service_dir` is set to a path): Joinmarket's `jmbase.JMHiddenService` will manage the hidden service via the Tor control port.
+This requires control port access and will start an *independent* instance of Tor specifically for serving this, under the current user. (our Tor interface library `txtorcon` needs read access to the Tor HS dir, so it's troublesome to do this another way).

+2. **Tor-managed** (when `hidden_service_dir` is prefixed with `tor-managed:`): Tor manages the hidden service via its `torrc` configuration file.
+JoinMarket reads the hostname from the `hostname` file in the specified directory.
+This mode does not require Tor control port access.
+See [Tor configuration documentation](./tor.md) for setup instructions.

 #### Question: How to configure the `directory-nodes` list in our `joinmarket.cfg` for this directory node bot?